Physics-50/Module-1/docs/week3.md

 ### Iterative Experimental Design

 If your real-time data visualization indicates something is going wrong, you should iterate on your experimental design.
 Sometimes this is just as simple as making a note in your lab notebook of the revised plan.
-For example, *"The first 5 data points had sample standard deviation larger than what was observed in the exploratory measurement.
+For example, *"The first 5 data points had a sample standard deviation larger than what was observed in the exploratory measurement.
 Instead of 10 data points, I will now take 20."*

 Or maybe you've noticed some uncontrolled factor in your experiment and you need to start over.
 In that case, carefully note any data that was taken, but do not delete it!
 Even if you aren't going to include data you've taken in your analysis, it's important to keep a record of what happened.
 Here's an example of how you might document such an event in your lab notebook: *"My experimental design called for 10 data points, but in my first 5 data points I noticed a larger standard deviation than I expected based on my exploratory measurements.
 I noticed that the pencils inside my hard pencil case (used as the block) were sometimes shifting inside the pencil case before the pencil case was slipping on my book (the ramp).
 The first 5 trials were taken without carefully controlling that factor, and I will not include them in my analysis.
 In subsequent trials, I will make sure the pencils are pushed up against the "downhill" side of the pencil case before starting.
 I will take 10 new data points according to my experimental design."*